Direct Communication Strategies

 - What do you need to be more mindful of when using direct communication with clients?

 - How might you help clients "connect the dots" between two words or statements they share during a coaching conversation?

-- How might direct communication help you coach both the WHO and the WHAT in a coaching conversation?
+- How can direct communication help you coach both the WHO and the WHAT when coaching?

 - What questions do you have related to using direct more intentionally when coaching?